 We’ve written and published 24 blog posts this year.
 Turns out blogging is a great way to rank in Google, reach new customers, and in turn receive new customers.
 Our blog is actually the top referrer we have that sends people to the Printful website, besides Google searches.

 What this means for you: do you have a blog on your store?
 Maybe you should consider making one.
 The evidence is undeniable – blogging helps business.
 Here are some more reasons, if you’re not convinced.
 And the Shopify blog also has great articles on marketing your ecommerce store.
 The articles are incredibly valuable even if you’re not on the Shopify platform.
+And if you want to join the platform, make use of the 30-day free trial available here.

 To keep up with your growth in orders, every month we’re hiring even more employees to help with printing.
 Know anyone who’d be interested in working at the Printful HQ?
 We’re hiring.